King of Mountains: The Himalaya Mountain

-Sometimes one more classification is added by including Tibetan Himalayas that include the southern edge of Tibetan Plateau.
-Western Himalayas include the area of Jammu & Kashmir, Pir Panjal, Ladakh and Balistan and gilit region.
-The central Himalayas extends from Jammu & Kashmir to Sikkim and include the area of Himachal, Garhwal, Punjab and Nepal.
-The eastern Himalayas extend from Sikkim to Assam and include the part of range running in Bhutan, Arunanchal Pradesh and Assam.
+Sometimes one more classification is added by including Tibetan Himalayas which include the southern edge of Tibetan Plateau.
+Western Himalayas include the area of Jammu & Kashmir, Pir Panjal, Ladakh and Baltistan, and Gilit region.
+The central Himalayas extends from Jammu & Kashmir to Sikkim and includes the area of Himachal, Garhwal, Punjab, and Nepal.
+The eastern Himalayas extend from Sikkim to Assam and include the part of the range running in Bhutan, Arunachal Pradesh and Assam.

-Source of Fresh Water/Rivers: The Himalaya Mountain range is source of some of the largest rivers in India as well as in the world.
+The Himalaya Mountain range is the source of some of the largest rivers in India as well as in the world.
 It is also the largest source of fresh water on earth after the Polar Regions.
-After Antarctica and Arctic it has third largest deposit of ice and snow on earth.
-It contains some of the largest glaciers of the world and count goes as high as 15000 glaciers including Gangotri and Yamunotri glaciers.
-Rivers originating from Himalaya Mountain are perennial and they have water for almost every part of year.
-Almost one-fifth of world population depends on water from Himalayan system.
-Himalayas Basin is drained by nearly 19 rivers and they can be grouped into three major river systems of Ganges, Indus and Brahmaputra.
-Apart from rivers Himalayan range has large number of fresh water lake.
-Some important lakes include Tilicho, Pangong Tso and Yamdrok Tso Lake.
+After Antarctica and Arctic, it has the third-largest deposit of ice and snow on earth.
+It contains some of the largest glaciers in the world and count goes as high as 15000 glaciers including Gangotri and Yamunotri glaciers.
+Rivers originating from Himalaya Mountain are perennial and they have water for almost every part of the year.
+Almost one-fifth of the world population depends on water from the Himalayan system.
+Himalayas Basin is drained by nearly 19 rivers and they can be grouped into three major river systems of Ganges, Indus, and Brahmaputra.
+Apart from rivers, the Himalayan range has a large number of freshwater lakes.
+Some important lakes include Tilicho, Pangong Tso, and Yamdrok Tso Lake.

-Flora & Fauna: Himalayan animal life and vegetation is very rich and a wide variety of plants and animal can be found there.
+Himalayan animal life and vegetation is very rich and a wide variety of plants and animals can be found there.
 The type of plant life changes with the change in height of mountain range from tropical to alpine, and so is the case with animal life.
-Eastern Himalayas is densely covered with forest range due to 2 factors 1: They are smaller in elevation as compared to western counterpart and 2: They get huge amount of rainfall due to monsoon winds.
-In western Himalayas predominantly Deodar, Sal trees are found.
-The animal life varies with elevation and elephants and rhinoceroses are found in lower Himalayan region also called Terai Region.
-Other important animals found are Kashmiri Stag, Black Bear, Langur, Musk Dear, snow leopards and Tibetan Yak.
-Yak is mostly domesticated and used as means of transportation.
-Many of animals found in Himalayan region are on the verge of extinction and they need to be taken proper care.
+Eastern Himalayas is densely covered with forest range due to 2 factors 1: They are smaller in elevation as compared to western counterparts and 2: They get a huge amount of rainfall due to monsoon winds.
+In the western Himalayas predominantly Deodar, Sal trees are found.
+The animal life varies with elevation and elephants and rhinoceroses are found in the lower Himalayan region also called Terai Region.
+Other important animals found are Kashmiri Stag, Black Bear, Langur, Musk Dear, snow leopards, and Tibetan Yak.
+Yak is mostly domesticated and used as a means of transportation.
+Many animals found in the Himalayan region are on the verge of extinction and they need to be taken proper care.

-Impact on Climate: Himalayas plays very important role in regulating the climate of Indian sub-continent.
-The cold wind blowing from northern part of Asia is being stopped by mountains and thus the Indian subcontinent remains warm.
-They force Monsoon winds to shed their water inside India’s territory and thus these areas receive some of the highest rainfall in world.
-As the windward side of mountain doesn’t get enough rainfall we can see that there has been desert in those areas like Gobi and Taklamakan Desert.
+The Himalayas play a very important role in regulating the climate of the Indian sub-continent.
+The cold wind blowing from the northern part of Asia is being stopped by mountains and thus the Indian subcontinent remains warm.
+They force Monsoon winds to shed their water inside India’s territory and thus these areas receive some of the highest rainfall in the world.
+As the windward side of the mountain doesn’t get enough rainfall we can see that there has been the desert in those areas like the Gobi and Taklamakan Desert.

-Centre of Religion: Many of Himalayan peaks are sacred to both Hinduism and Buddhism, at there is sites that are sacred to religions like Sikhism, Jainism.
-In Hindu mythology Himalayas is regarded as father of River Ganges and Goddess Parvati.
-In Buddhism Paro Taktsang is holy site where Buddhism was started in Bhutan.
+Many of Himalayan peaks are sacred to both Hinduism and Buddhism, at there are sites that are sacred to religions like Sikhism, Jainism.
+In Hindu mythology Himalayas is regarded as the father of River Ganges and Goddess Parvati.
+In Buddhism, Paro Taktsang is a holy site where Buddhism was started in Bhutan.
 There are many Buddhist Monasteries, mosque and temples are situated and are home to Dalai Lama.
-In lower Himalayas some important cities are situated that are central to Hinduism.
-Mount Kailash is very sacred peak and it is said that no one is allowed to climb this peak.
-In Hinduism it is assumed that Lord Shiva resides on Mount Kailash.
+In lower Himalayas, some important cities are situated that are central to Hinduism.
+Mount Kailash is a very sacred peak and it is said that no one is allowed to climb this peak.
+In Hinduism, it is assumed that Lord Shiva resides on Mount Kailash.

-Passes in Himalayas: There are many passes in Himalayas that helps in quick connectivity.
-Passes in Himalayas are amongst highest in world they are covered by snow for almost half of the year they are accessible in the months of summer between Marchs to August.
-Some Important passes include Banihal Pass, Rohtang Pass, Mana Pass and Gangtok Pass.
+There are many passes in the Himalayas that helps in quick connectivity.
+Passes in the Himalayas are amongst the highest in the world they are covered by snow for almost half of the year they are accessible in the months of summer between March to August.
+Some Important passes include Banihal Pass, Rohtang Pass, Mana Pass, and Gangtok Pass.